Download Fact Sheet

 - There is no cure for Parkinson’s.
 Treatment aims to slow progression.

-- Parkinson’s disease is caused by genetic and environmental
+- Parkinson’s disease is caused by genetic and environmental factors.

 - There are five stages of Parkinson’s, each progressively more debilitating.